kbhsas/tolino-notes-parser/README.md

 ## Shortcomings

-* I'm still not sure how to handle sanitizing the highlighted text and notes.
-But here are some ideas:
-  * remove newline characters from beginnings of lines
-  * remove weird spacings ( multiple spaces or tabs etc. )
-    * current RegEx for this also removes newline characters when they occur in the middle of the string.
 * Duplicates are not yet accounted for.
   * When a note is added to a highlight
-  * When a note is edited (multiple time maybe) etc.
+  * When a note is edited (once or multiple times) etc.